 Little Explorer’s:Little Explorer’s offers children ages 3-5 and their families an exciting opportunity to interact with nature & their environment in a hands on and fun way!
 Our goal is to bring a year long program, full of fun, education and hands on activities to children ages 3-5.
 Interested families are asked to contact the library for further information and to find out how they can get involved.

-Music & Movement Story Times: Come join Mrs.Liza and her story time friends on either a Tuesday or Wednesday morning at 10am for a FUN filled Story Time.
-Every program includes stories, music, songs, dancing, laughter, and a craft to wrap it all up.
-Come discover why Story times are ALWAYS FUN in Highgate! * Story times follow the school schedule.
+Story Times: Come join us for story time on Wednesday morning at 10am for a FUN filled Story Time.
+Every program includes stories, laughter, snacks and a craft to wrap it all up.
+Come discover why Story times are ALWAYS FUN in Highgate!

 Pajama Story Hour: Come do some wiggles and share some giggles with us…while in your Pajamas!
 Please check our calendar link for scheduled dates.

-We are excited to begin offering STEAM (Science,Technology, Engineering, Art and Math) programs within our library.
+We are excited to begin offering STEM (Science,Technology, Engineering, and Math) programs within our library.
 Our goal is to inspire and motivate local youth through fun, hands-on learning activities and experiments.

 Stuffed Animal Sleepovers: This event is always a lot of fun and is one that both kids and parents ask for again and again.
 The event begins with the children bring their stuffed animal friend to a PJ story time.
 Once the story time is finished, they leave their furry friends in the library overnight, and come back to get them in the morning.
 The animals, of course, always seem to get into a bit of trouble during the sleep over, and are caught on the Library security camera’s behaving wildly in (and out) of the library.
 When the children arrive in the morning to pick up their stuffed animal, they giggle and laugh at the photos that are shown from the night before